Critics' Choice Television Award for Best Actress in a Drama Series

 The Critics' Choice Television Award for Best Actress in a Drama Series is an award presented annually by the Critics' Choice Television Awards to recognize the work of television actresses in the drama genre.

 It was introduced in 2011, when the awards ceremony was first initiated.
 The winners are voted for by television critics who are members of the Broadcast Television Critics Association.

+Tatiana Maslany received the most awards in this category, winning consecutively in 2013 and 2014 for Orphan Black.
+Keri Russell has received the most nominations with 8 for both The Americans and The Diplomat.